kshjessica/study_Kafka-Streams/README.md

 #### Count

-Based on an existing key or repartition based on a new key, grouping data may done.
+Based on an existing key or repartition based on a new key, grouping data may be done.

 Example below shows a count method: